Organized marketers are 674% more successful than disorganized marketers.

 No matter your role in the marketing department, learning to manage projects more can serve you and your company well.

-Take every opportunity to practice the skills, processes, and tools we've discussed (CoSchedule included).
+Take every opportunity to practice the skills, processes, and tools we’ve discussed (CoSchedule content calendar products included).
 Map out timelines and key dates; set clear responsibilities for each marketing team member; review projects you’ve managed to see where you can improve next time.

-After all, the success of a campaign largely depends on the organization of its leader.
+After all, the success of a project largely depends on the organization of its leader.
 It’s down to you to make the next one a winner.